smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-apis.md

 ### Future Manager Alignment

-Future managers, like the recently approved [Menu Manager](https://github.com/smartdevicelink/sdl_evolution/pull/440), and [Choice Set Manager](https://github.com/smartdevicelink/sdl_evolution/pull/453) will now be able to be easily added with this system in place.
+Future managers, like the recently approved [Menu Manager](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0155-mobile-menu-manager.md), and [Choice Set Manager](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0157-mobile-choice-manager.md) will now be able to be easily added with this system in place.
 This means we should no longer experience a large divergence between the iOS and Android library in terms of developer facing APIs.

 ### Deprecation and Future Implications

-The main goal of this proposal is to create the new developer facing API that is easier to use and understand that the previous version.
+The main goal of this proposal is to create the new developer facing API that is easier to use and understand than the previous version.
 Once that is established, it will be possible to systematically deprecate and remove or make private old public APIs.
 Some of the initial classes to be deprecated are listed below.

 ##### Classes that will be deprecated